Grand Duchess Maria Nikolaevna of Russia, Duchess of Leuchtenberg: Grand Duchess of Russia

-Grand Duchess Maria Nikolaievna in her youth.
+Grand Duchess Maria Nikolaevna in her youth.
 Daguerreotype, 1840s.

-Grand Duchess Maria Nikolaievna was noted for her formidable personality, her wit and her strong character.
+Grand Duchess Maria Nikolaevna was noted for her formidable personality, her wit and her strong character.
 Her sister Grand Duchess Olga, wrote in her girlhood diary that Maria was "hot tempered, attentive and generous towards the poor, sympathetic to good deeds, but could not bear pretense of coercion.
 She is a hundred times more virtuous than me, more dynamic than all seven of us; she lacks only a sense of duty".

-Maria Nikolaievna was brave and inventive, appreciated novelty, and was almost indifferent to the opinion of high society.
+Maria was brave and inventive, appreciated novelty, and was almost indifferent to the opinion of high society.
 She was lively, energetic, talented and impulsive.
 In appearance and character she was like her father.
 She was Nicholas I's favorite child and the one who resembled him most closely both in appearance and character.
 Like him she looked serious and severe.
 Her stare also brought to mind her father's formidable gaze.

 The physical similarities with her father were marked in portraits and photographs that preferred to portray her in profile, the same as her father.

 Empress Alexandra Feodorovna worried about finding a suitable husband for her most gifted and emotional daughter.
-On her part, Maria Nikolaievna did not want to leave Russia upon her marriage or have to change her religion.
+On her part, Maria did not want to leave Russia upon her marriage or have to change her religion.

 Marriage

-The Grand Duchess Maria in 1857, by Franz Xaver Winterhalter, currently at the Hermitage Museum.

 In 1837 King Ludwig I of Bavaria sent his nephew Maximilian, Duke of Leuchtenberg, to take part in cavalry maneuvers in Russia.
 Maximilian was the only surviving son of Eugène de Beauharnais and grandson of Empress Josephine.
 He was handsome, well educated and interested in cultural pursuits.

 A year later, in October 1838, he made a second visit.
-With his good looks and manners he impressed Maria Nikolaievna, as noted by the Grand Duchess Olga in her diary: "In four days it has become quite clear that Max and Maria were made for each other."
+With his good looks and manners he impressed Maria, as noted by her sister, Grand Duchess Olga in her diary: "In four days it has become quite clear that Max and Maria were made for each other."